NickLiffen/ghas-enablement/README.md

 This will run a script, and you should see output text appearing on your screen.

-After the script has ran, please head to your `~/Desktop` directory and delete the `tempGitLocations` directory that has been automatically created.
+After the script has run, please head to your `~/Desktop` directory and delete the `tempGitLocations` directory that has been automatically created.

 ## Found an Issue?

-Create an issue within the repository and make to `@nickliffen`.
+Create an issue within the repository and make it to `@nickliffen`.
 Key things to mention within your issue:

 -   Windows or Mac
 -   What version of NodeJS you are running.